CHILDREN IN WORSHIP

 - After the gospel, all the children are invited forward.
 Those children who have been previously left in the preschool room (and of course, nursery) will not come down to the Nave.

-- The Katie Larson will very briefly introduce the Gospel theme of the day (appointed by the lectionary).
+- Kristin Boe or a volunteer will very briefly introduce the Gospel theme of the day (appointed by the lectionary).

 - Spark Bibles remain a resource in the pews for older children who wish to stay in the Nave during the sermon.

-- Upstairs, an extended and dynamic Children’s Lesson will be led by Katie Larson or a volunteer.
+- Upstairs, an extended and dynamic Children’s Lesson will be led by Kristin Boe or a volunteer.
 It will not repeat the Sunday School lesson.

 - Children who go upstairs will return to the Nave to join their families in time for Holy Communion (during the Exchange of Peace).
 Even if not every child receives Communion, there is something important about the whole assembly being together to receive Our Lord in his holy supper.